 When to visit Cayman depends on how hot you like it.
 It’s always hot and the sun is quite strong so it feels much hotter than the temperature would have you believe.
 During “wet” season, rain showers are often brief although you may get more overcast days.

-December through April are the busiest and cooler months as daytime temperatures average 25-27° C but feel more like 33-35° C. In May, temperatures begin to rise and by July and August, the average daily temperature goes up to 30° C and can feel like 39° C. With the summer heat comes the rain.
+November through April is considered dry season so these are the busiest months with daytime temperatures averaging 25-27° C that feel more like 33-35° C. In May, temperatures begin to rise and by July and August, the average daily temperature goes up to 30° C and can feel like 39° C. With the summer heat comes the rain.
 Generally, rain showers are brief and intense then blow out to sea, leaving clear skies and bright sun.
 In September and October, rain can be heavier and skies more cloudy.

 Crowds are at their heaviest during these months so booking ahead is critical.
 The sun is intense and with little rain to cool things down, those 27° days often feel more like 35° or hotter.
 January brings internationally renowned chefs and wine experts for the annual Cayman Cookout.
 Events include tastings, demonstrations, tours, and dinners.
 This event is quite popular so advance planning for those wishing to attend is a must.

 For those who like the heat and don’t mind a burst of rain, this is a great time to visit the Cayman Islands as prices drop and the crowds thin.
 Hurricane season runs June through November but the islands have been spared in recent years as most storms have gone east of Cuba.
 The islands are well prepared to deal with tropical storms and good warning systems are in place.